MichaelaKemp/231001_Michaela-Kemp_Semester-2_Term-3/README.md

 ## Features

-- User authentication and authorization (Admin, Teacher, Student)
+- User authentication and authorization (Teacher, Student)
 - Student dashboard with assignment submissions, grades, and class enrollment
 - Teacher dashboard with class management, assignment creation, and grading
-- Admin dashboard for user management and class management
-- Support for managing multiple classes and enrollments

 ## Technologies Used